patilatharva/library-system/README.md

 # What can it do?
 Pacifica allows book and student data to be created, read, updated and deleted.
 Being a library management system, it also facilitates books to checked in and out of the library.

-In a little more detail, Pacifica can:
+In a little more detail, it can:

 **Create**
 1. Book records